mr9d/bootcamp-auth-demo/README.md

 ### POST /credits

 Creates a new credit.
-Expects following JSON bosy:
+Expects following JSON body:

 ```
 {